Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Background and Related Work

-Unlike traditional gig work structured around discrete tasks, live-streamers must continuously perform for audiences in real time, often late into the night, while adapting their appearance, affect, and persona to meet platform and viewer expectations \cite{freeman2020streaming, momin2023lumpen, ye2023navigating}.
+Unlike traditional gig work structured around discrete tasks, live-streamers have to continuously perform for audiences in real time, often late into the night, while adapting their appearance, affect, and persona to meet platform and audience expectations \cite{freeman2020streaming, momin2023lumpen, ye2023navigating}.
 The platform environment further exacerbates this instability.
-Streamers must rely on opaque algorithmic recommendation systems to gain visibility, yet they have little control or understanding of how these systems function \cite{sun2023unraveling, yao2023crowding}.
+Streamers have to rely on opaque algorithmic recommendation systems to gain visibility, yet they have little security, knowledge or control of how these systems function \cite{sun2023unraveling, yao2023crowding}.
 Success is contingent on being surfaced by algorithms, but algorithmic volatility means that visibility is uneven and unpredictable.
-Income models are primarily gift-based: most streamers do not receive a base salary, and instead depend on voluntary tips or fan gifts, the digital transactions that function more like micro-donations than stable compensation \cite{hou2020factors, sun2023unraveling}.
-With platforms retaining a significant portion of these gifts, and no obligation for viewers to contribute, streamers are left to shoulder both the risks and uncertainties of monetization \cite{tiktok2022gifts}.
+Income mechanisms are primarily gift-based: most streamers do not receive a base salary, and instead depend on voluntary tips or fan gifts from the audience, meaning the digital transactions function more like micro-donations than stable compensation \cite{hou2020factors, sun2023unraveling}.
+With platforms retaining a significant portion of these gifts, and no obligation for viewers to contribute, streamers are left to bear the risks and uncertainties of monetization \cite{tiktok2022gifts}.
 Many live-streamers, particularly in the Global South or lower-income regions, enter this labor market with limited digital literacy and educational resources \cite{momin2023lumpen, xiao2024happens, tang2022dare}.
 They often lack the technical background to interpret algorithmic behavior, analyze platform metrics, or optimize engagement strategies.
-This limited algorithmic understanding further amplifies their precarity, making them more vulnerable to misinformation, overwork, and self-blame when platform performance falters \cite{uttarapong2021harassment, ye2023navigating}.
+This limited algorithmic understanding further amplifies their precarity, making streamers vulnerable to misinformation, overwork, self-blame, and self-discipline when platform performance falters \cite{uttarapong2021harassment, ye2023navigating}.